7 Career Fields Booming in Pennsylvania (and Nationwide)

 2. PHYSICAL THERAPIST

 Physical therapists, as well as other PT-related careers, help injured or ill people improve their movement and manage their pain.
-Physical therapy is one of the fastest-growing jobs in Pennsylvania as the average salary for a PT is $71,219.
+Physical therapy is one of Pennsylvania's fastest-growing jobs as the average PT salary is $97,120.
 Pursuing an advanced degree in this field can eventually lead to higher positions such as Clinical Director, Director of Rehabilitation, and Health Care Manager.

-Nationally, the median annual wage for physical therapists was $86,850 in May 2017.
-Employment of physical therapists is projected to grow 28 percent from 2016 to 2026, much faster than the average for all occupations.
+Nationally, the median annual wage for physical therapists is $97, 7207.
+Employment of physical therapists is projected to grow due to an aging population.

-Doctor of Physical Therapy degree might sound intimidating at first, but in our program at Neumann, we’ve done everything we can to set you up for success.
+A Doctor of Physical Therapy degree might initially sound intimidating, but at Neumann, our program was thoughtfully crafted for your success.
 Our comprehensive curriculum will cover everything from neuromuscular physical therapy to biomechanics and kinesiology.
 Note: The DPT program at NU adopts a 3-year, weekend-taught, on-campus instructional format.

 3. NURSE PRACTITIONER

-Students with an M.S. in Nursing might benefit from knowing that Nurse Practitioners are among the top careers in Pennsylvania.
-With an average salary of $98,260, Nurse Practitioners are responsible for coordinating patient care and may provide primary and specialty healthcare.
+Nurse practitioners are consistently among the top careers in Pennsylvania.
+With an average salary of $121,610, nurse practitioners are responsible for coordinating patient care and may provide primary and specialty healthcare.

-Nationally, the median annual wage for nurse anesthetists, nurse midwives, and nurse practitioners was $110,930 in May 2017.
-Overall employment of advanced nurses is projected to grow 31 percent from 2016 to 2026, much faster than the average for all occupations.
+Nationally, the median annual wage for nurse anesthetists, nurse midwives, and nurse practitioners is $125,900.
+Overall employment of advanced nurses is projected to grow 38% Which is the highest rate of growth on our list.

 4. CLINICAL MENTAL HEALTH COUNSELOR

-The Bureau of Labor Statistics projects that 60,300 new jobs will be added to this field by 2026.
-This translates to an anticipated job growth of 23 percent (faster than the national average) and an excellent career outlook for qualified professionals.
+The Bureau of Labor Statistics projects that 71,500 new jobs will be added to this field by 2032.
+This translates to an anticipated job growth of 18% (faster than the national average) and an excellent career outlook for qualified professionals.

 For future counselors looking to integrate spirituality within clinical counseling practice, A Guide to Clinical Mental Health Counseling is a must-read!